Telling an old story in a new version.

 At the vineyard of the city of Burg, visitors can find a barred door.
-Those who look through will discover that a cellar hides behind it, widely ramified, with many corridors and rooms and somewhat musty in the smell.
-Every inhabitant immediately feels reminded of the “Burger Trommler”.
-According to a legend, a long time ago he tried to measure the caves and underground labyrinths of the city.
+A cellar hides behind it, widely ramified, with many corridors.
+According to a legend, a long time ago in this cellar the “Burger Trommler” tried to measure the caves and underground labyrinths of the city.

-After a carousal, equipped with a drum and a few wind-lights, he ran fearlessly ahead.
-His buddies followed behind for a while.
-But when their poor candles began to flicker and the musty smell got worse and worse, they called out to their companion to turn around!
-But he didn’t think about it, went further and further, and his drumming became quieter and quieter.
-According to the legend, the drummer stopped playing at some point and was never seen again.
+Equipped with a drum and a few wind-lights, he ran fearlessly ahead, followed by some buddies far behind.
+As their candles began to flicker and a musty smell got worse and worse, they called out to their companion to turn around!
+But he went further and further, and his drumming became quieter and quieter.
+According to the legend, the drummer disappeared and was never seen again.

-In the sound installation, 3 basements and the staircase are each equipped with an audio track.
-They play back recordings of a percussionist.
+The sound installation plays back recordings of a percussionist.
 In the entrance area the rhythm is still very accurate, the further back they are placed, the more exalted the recordings become.
 The rhythms alternate, are interrupted by pauses, as soon as you can guess where the beats come from, they are already over – and soon start again somewhere else.